CEE Bankwatch slams new wave of Balkan gas projects

 “Before the escalation of the Russia war with Ukraine, there was really a strong group of progressive countries, mostly EU members.
 Now, everybody is concerned with energy security,” said CEE Bankwatch gas campaigner Gligor Radecic in an interview with bne IntelliNews.

 This is particularly evident in the Western Balkan region where, despite the need to cut emissions, several countries have embraced gas in recent years.
-The region was connected to the TAP, and there are also plans to build more LNG terminals.
+The TAP crosses the region, and there are also plans to build more LNG terminals.
 Indeed, politicians from several countries have voiced ambitions to turn their states into gas hubs for the region.

 The latest was Montenegro, where European Commissioner for Enlargement Oliver Varhelyi announced recently that the EU will support construction of an LNG terminal and gas power plant – despite the country not having any gas distribution infrastructure at present.
 Moreover, according to CEE Bankwatch, the length of time needed to build the terminal and its estimated cost mean it is not likely to be economically viable unless it continues operation after 2050.